Hexlox Review: The best way to secure your bike bits!

 What sizes do the Hexlox come in?

 Hexlox nuts currently come in three sizes: 4 mm, 5 mm and 6 mm.
-And they will shortly be adding 8 mm and 10 mm to this selection.
-This should cover all your needs.
+And they've also now added 8 mm and 10 mm to this selection.
+This should cover all your needs!

 My hex socket isn’t magnetic!